ebrahimabdallah/Laravel-Up-Running/Chapter 13/Passport.md

 # Passport
 * Laravel Passport is a full OAuth2 server implementation; it provides a convenient way to build a full authentication system for your Laravel application
-* Why ?
+* he simplest concept OAuth
-*  because APIs are stateless, we can’t rely on the same session-based authentication that we do in normal
+*   APIs are stateless, we can’t rely on the same session-based authentication that we do in normal
 * To install
 ```
 composer require laravel/passport